 Foreign companies will be gone

-The story about Knud
+The Story of Knud

-A company must also pay 17-19 percent in additional tax, a penalty tax if the management does not live in Greenland longer.
-This tax is in addition to the tax already paid on the money that is invested in the company at the time of foundation or which is earned in the company subsequently.
+A company must also pay an additional tax of 17-19 percent, a penalty tax, if the management no longer lives in Greenland.
+This tax is in addition to the tax already paid on the money contributed to the company at the time of its formation or earned in the company subsequently.

 Abonnementer